Not everyone knows, but I and you know for sure that it is possible to make cookies or any other desserts, really, out of chickpeas.

 Ingredients and substitutions for the chickpea cookies

 - Chickpeas, of course.
-Here, you can use either home boiled chickpeas, or canned chickpeas.
-I used home boiled ones, because I had some leftovers.
+Here, you can use either home-boiled chickpeas or canned chickpeas.
+I used home-boiled ones because I had some leftovers.
 But canned ones will work fine, just make sure to rinse and drain them before using, since they have lots of added salt in them.
-Also, if you use home boiled chickpeas, and you’ve added salt into them while boiling, rinse and drain them well before using.
+Also, if you use home-boiled chickpeas, and you’ve added salt to them while boiling, rinse and drain them well before using.

 - Soft and juicy dates.
-This is the ingredient that provide sweetener to the cookies.
+This is the ingredient that provides a sweetener to the cookies.
 The best dates are, of course, Medjool dates.
-But other kinds will work good as well.
+But other kinds will work well as well.
 If your dates are not soft enough, soak them in hot water for at least 1 hour before using.

 - Peanut butter.
-Cookies need some fat, but instead of using too much oil, I decided to add some butter into them.
-You can substitute the peanut butter with other nut or seed butters (almond, cashew, sunflower, hazelnut).
+Cookies need some fat, but instead of using too much oil, I decided to add some peanut butter to them.
+You can substitute the peanut butter with other nut or seed butter (almond, cashew, sunflower, hazelnut).
 It doesn’t matter if it’s crunchy or creamy, the blender will do its work.

 - Coconut oil.
 I find that coconut oil is the best oil for baking.
 I use unrefined coconut oil, which means that the oil actually smells like coconut.
 However, the cookies do not taste like coconut at all.
-Alternatively, use unrefined coconut oil or other neutral smelling oil.
+Alternatively, use refined coconut oil or other neutral-smelling oil.

 - Baking powder, baking soda, and salt.
 If you do not have baking soda or baking powder, use more of the one that you have.

 - Vanilla extract.
-I haven’t used this ingredient in the recipe because I run out of it.
+I haven’t used this ingredient in the recipe because I ran out of it.
 But I highly recommend using it.

-- Almond chunks or dairy free chocolate chips.
+- Almond chunks or dairy-free chocolate chips.
 We’ll use these as toppings.
-You can also add other nuts, seeds, dried fruits of your choice here.
+You can also add other nuts, seeds, and dried fruits of your choice here.

 - Next, in a food processor, combine the ingredients: chickpeas, dates, peanut butter, coconut oil, plant-based milk, baking powder, baking soda, and salt.